When 1+1=0, and Other PowerPoint Tips

 Another thing our eyes are drawn to are signaling objects and colors, such as white.
 Have you also wondered why the template you start with is black text on a white background?
 This is the opposite of what would be ideal.
 If you’re presenting on the Buttner Auditorium screen, a Smart Board, or even just screen-sharing your slideshow on Zoom, make your background a substantially darker color than your text.
 Weaker shades of black, gray, or dark blue work great; try not to even use the strongest shades of these colors.
 Again, you want the audience’s focus to be on you, the speaker, and not your PowerPoint.
 Finally, I recommend that you apply simple, non-distracting animations.
 All you need is a simple group of “appear, fade out” animations for each of your bullet points.

-In this process of PowerPoint excellence, you’ve shortened your speech from paragraphs to sentences to multiple bullet points and, finally, single bullet points.
+In this process of PowerPoint excellence, you’ve shortened your speech from paragraphs to sentences to multiple bullet points and, finally, single bullet points, by using animation tools and styling expertise.
 PowerPoint, signified by its name, gives power to your point like no other platform.
 I hope, by reading this article, you learned something new about how to harness the power of this unique tool, which has become increasingly important and prominent, especially as we learn from home.